Themes are the fundamental and often universal ideas explored in a literary work.

 Like many of Williams's works, Cat on a Hot Tin Roof concerns itself with the elaboration of a certain fantasy of broken manliness, in this case a manliness left stifled by the homosexual desire it must keep in abeyance.

 Brick is the play’s broken man.
 The favorite son and longed-for lover of a wealthy plantation family, he possesses the charm of those who have given up and assumed a pose of indifference before the world.
 Brick—a "brick" of a man—embodies an almost archetypal masculinity.
 Brick's "enviable coolness," however, is the coolness of repression, a repression that keeps his desires at bay.
 Brick is an alcoholic who cannot admit the desire in his relationship with his dead friend Skipper.
 Turning from his desire, he has depressively distanced himself from the world with a shield of liquor.
 He is reduced to the daily, mechanical search for the moments of peace that intoxication brings to him.

 Brick mourns his love for Skipper, a love imagined in almost mythic dimensions.
 For Brick, it is the only true and good thing in his life.
-His mourning is made all the more difficult by the desire he cannot avow.
+His mourning is made more difficult by the desire he cannot admit.
 As Maggie notes, theirs is a love that dare not speak its name, a love that could not be satisfied or discussed.
 Thus Daddy, assuming the position of judge, will force Brick to confront this love.
 Brick's attempts at dodging him are crucial to the way the play imagines manliness.
 As Daddy approaches what has been tenuously repressed, Brick empties his words of all significance.
-As he tells Daddy, their talks never "materialize" and nothing is really said.
+As he tells Daddy, their talks never "materialize," and nothing is really said.
 When Daddy presses him, Brick reveals why he yearns for "solid quiet."